Shapur I's victory relief at Naqsh-e Rostam

+Th horse is believed to be a Nisean horse.

-In front of the horse kneels a Roman man in an imperial toga, his left knee on the ground and his right knee bent, extending both hands toward the king in supplication, his left hand touching the horse’s knee.
+In front of the horse kneels a Roman man in an imperial toga, his left knee on the ground and his right knee bent, extending both hands toward the king in supplication, his left hand touching the horse's knee.
 He appears middle-aged, bearded, and crowned with a laurel wreath — the traditional imperial emblem.
 He wears a long-sleeved tunic reaching his knees and a sheathed sword with a cross-shaped hilt.

 Beside him stands another clean-shaven man wearing a similar toga and laurel wreath, whose wrist is held by Shapur.
 Both figures are identified as Roman emperors.
 Until 1954, scholars generally believed that the kneeling figure represented Valerian, pleading for mercy, and that the standing man was a Syrian named Cyriades, whom Shapur allegedly placed on the Roman throne.

 However, in 1954, David Wright MacDermot refuted this theory, supported by Roman Ghirshman and others.
-MacDermot noted that Cyriades is not mentioned in Shapur’s own inscriptions at the Ka'ba-ye Zartosht and that no coins bearing his name exist.
-Shapur’s inscriptions refer to three Roman emperors: Gordian III, who was killed; Philip the Arab, who sought peace and paid 500,000 gold coins in tribute; and Valerian, who was captured.
+MacDermot noted that Cyriades is not mentioned in Shapur's own inscriptions at the Ka'ba-ye Zartosht and that no coins bearing his name exist.
+Shapur's inscriptions refer to three Roman emperors: Gordian III, who was killed; Philip the Arab, who sought peace and paid 500,000 gold coins in tribute; and Valerian, who was captured.
 The reliefs of Shapur, therefore, depict all three: the youthful emperor under the horse (Gordian), the kneeling one (Philip), and the captured standing one whose wrist Shapur holds (Valerian).

-Supporting MacDermot’s interpretation, Valerian’s coins show him as beardless, matching the standing captive, while Philip’s depict a short curly beard like the kneeling figure.
-Moreover, Valerian’s thick neck on coins corresponds to that of the standing man beside the horse.
+Supporting MacDermot's interpretation, Valerian's coins show him as beardless, matching the standing captive, while Philip's depict a short curly beard like the kneeling figure.
+Moreover, Valerian's thick neck on coins corresponds to that of the standing man beside the horse.

 Behind Shapur, around 280 CE, the relief and inscription of Kartir, the chief priest (mobedān mobed), was carved on the same rock face.